IstiqlalBhat/CC_Sniffer/README.md

 ## 📖 Overview

-A production-grade network sniffer that detects credit-card numbers in live traffic.
+A network sniffer that detects credit-card numbers in live traffic.
 Designed for cybersecurity education, this project demonstrates:

 - Traffic capture with high throughput
 - Regex-based pattern matching + Luhn checksum validation